 I am an engineer by degree (B.S. in Chemical Engineering, Washington State University, Go Cougs!) and retired at the end of 2018.
 I worked as a nuclear then an environmental engineer for over 35 years, mostly in the Federal government.
-I’ve been investing since 1984, when I opened an IRA with Vanguard, and then began actively trading stocks and ETFs at the peak of the dot-com bubble in 1999.
+I began investing since 1984, when I opened an IRA with Vanguard, and then began actively trading stocks and ETFs at the peak of the dot-com bubble in 1999.
 Following about ten years of limited success trading, and less than stellar returns in my Thrift Savings Plan account, I decided to do something about it.
-My TSP investing had no consistent plan, and mistakes included over-trading in reaction to news events and based on recommendations of over a dozen gurus I have subscribed to over the years, which more often than not are wrong.
+My TSP investing had no consistent plan, and mistakes included over-trading in reaction to news events and based on recommendations of over two dozen gurus I have subscribed to over the years, who more often than not are wrong.

 Steve, at tsptiming.com